spe-uob/2021-AIWorkflow/docs/frontend/README.md

 ### Beta

-For the Beta, we have added a dynamic landing page, which looks as follows:
+For the Beta, a dynamic landing page has been added, which looks as follows:

 ![mvp_app](../../readme_assets/beta_website.png)

-We have also added a decicated login page, which components from `react-google-login`.
+A decicated login page has also been added, which uses components from `react-google-login`.
 The "Get Started" button on the landing page redirects to the login page, and the Workflow demo can only be accessed by logging in.

+The UX of the worflow demo page has been improved with a loading screen, to notify the user that a process is running in the backend.

 ---
 [1]:https://github.com/carbon-design-system/carbon